Attacktive/org.vicko.wavetask/README.md

   ```
 </details>

-After installing the package, you just need to add the panel for wavetask
+### after installing the package add the panel for wavetask
+- Right-click on your desktop.
+- select "Enter edit mode"
+- Go to "Layout" tab
+- Select "Panel for wavetask" from the dropdown
+- Click "Apply"

+### After adding the panel, make these modifications
+- Adjust the width to "fit to content"
+- Adjust alignment to "center"
+- If you want to increase the size of the icons above 46px, you need to increase the height of the panel so that the zoom is not cut off.

 ## Compile from source

-Install the development packages.
+- Install the development packages.

-Download the code from GitHub.
+- Download the code from GitHub.

-mkdir build

-cd build
+mkdir build && cd build

-cmake ..
+cmake .. -DCMAKE_BUILD_TYPE=Release

-make
+make -j$(nproc)

-make install
+sudo make install

 ## Features: